TestRoots/watchdog/CONTRIBUTING.md

   A Ruby server that processes user/project creation as well as any other data we require and inserts it into a Mongo database.
   This server therefore requires Mongo to be running locally on your machine.

-## Eclipse
-1. Download Eclipse.
-1. Install the PDE plugin (https://marketplace.eclipse.org/content/eclipse-pde-plug-development-environment)
-1. Import `Maven -> Existing Maven project` and select the watchdog root folder.
-Import all subprojects except the IntelliJ folder (or remove it later if you have imported it, it will give build errors).
-1. Optional: For Maven IDE support, you need [m2e](https://www.eclipse.org/m2e/download/) for IDE-supported POM.xml-file editing.
-As we are also using [Tycho](https://eclipse.org/tycho/), you need the tycho configuration connector in m2e's marketplace.
-1. Optional: If your run configuration complains about unrecognized options, make sure to remove all inclusions of `--add-modules=ALL-SYSTEM` in your VM arguments.
-These are added incorrectly by PDE and won't work on a JDK 1.8 or lower.
-1. Select the correct target platform:
-  1. `Window -> Preferences -> Plug-in Development -> Target Platform`
-  1. Select the target platform from `/watchdog/eclipse/platform/watchdog.eclipse.platform.target`
-1. Works.

-## IntelliJ
-1. Download the free IC edition
-1. Install the "Intellij plugin development with Maven"-plugin from https://plugins.jetbrains.com/plugin/7127-intellij-plugin-development-with-maven
-1. Import the `pom.xml` in the root folder.
-When importing, you can step through with the defaults.
-The process of fetching dependencies by IntelliJ can take a while.
-1. Add local version of the IntelliJ SDK to your IntelliJ running per instructions of https://www.jetbrains.com/help/idea/configuring-intellij-platform-plugin-sdk.html
-    1. In Project Structure, go to Modules -> watchdog -> intellij.
-    1. On the tab "dependencies", click new module SDK
-    1. Select the IntelliJ SDK from the local version available in `intellij/build_cache/idea-IU-***`
-    1. Select the IntelliJ SDK in the dropdown menu Module SDK.
-    1. Click Apply.
-1. Create a new Run Configuration.
-    1. Run -> Edit Configurations -> New -> Plugin.
-    1. Classpath should point to `watchdog.intellij`
-    1. JRE should be the local version of IntelliJ that exists in `intellij/build_cache/`
-1. Double check that in `Project Structure -> Modules -> watchdog -> intellij -> Plugin Deployment`, the Path to `META-INF/plugin.xml` is `watchdog/intellij/resources/`.
-You can safely delete the `intellij/META-INF/` folder now.
-1. Open `WatchDogStartup.java` and click on the run configuration.
-A new version of IntelliJ should pop up with a local version of WatchDog running.
-1. Works.

-As our headless build tool we are using Maven.

 # Install WatchDog
 To install WatchDog locally, follow the process described on http://testroots.org/testroots_watchdog.html.